alexandre-dev29/adiati98/README.md

 <br>

-### ⚡ Fun Fact About Ayu
+### ⚡ Fun Fact About Me
-<br>🗣 She speaks 4 languages - Indonesian, English, Dutch and Japanese.
+<br>🗣 I speak 4 languages - Indonesian, English, Dutch and Japanese.

-<br>:sparkles: When she's not coding, she would cuddling with her daugther, or having her DSLR camera on her hands, or watching movie.
+<br>:sparkles: When I'm not coding, you would see me cuddling with my daughter, or having my DSLR camera on my hands, or watching movie.

-<br>☕ She enjoys her **ICED** Machiatto Latte, whether it's summer or winter!
+<br>☕ I enjoy my **ICED** Machiatto Latte, whether it's summer or winter!

-<br>🤓 She is a life-long learner.
-Finding ways to solve problems makes her excited, and coming out with solution could make her do happy feet :penguin:
+<br>🤓 I am a life-long learner.
+Finding ways to solve problems make me excited, and coming out with solution could make me do happy feet :penguin:

 <br>

-### ❤ Ayu's favorite quote at the moment:
+### ❤ My favorite quote at the moment:
 > If you fail, never give up because F.A.I.L. means "first Attempt In Learning";
 <br> End is not the end, if fact E.N.D. means "Effort Never Dies";
 <br> If you get no as an answer, remember N.O. means "Next Opportunity";